tripott/api-refresh-winter-2017/README.md

   const db = new PouchDB(couch_base_uri + couch_dbname)
   ```

- - Within the DAL, create function to get a single item.
+- Create the DAL that we will leverage within our API code, in the future.
+Within the DAL, create function to get a single item.
 The function will take the pk value for the itemId and a callback function.
 We'll call the callback function after we attempt to db.get() a specific document from the database.
 The callback function is used to asyncronously notify the caller that we are done.

   ```
   function getItem(itemId, cb) {